 A program is a set of programming language instructions plus any data the instructions act upon or manipulate.
-This is a reasonable definition if you are a human, but if you are a processor, it will just not fly.
+This is a reasonable definition and if you are a human it will do.
+If you are a processor it will just not fly.
+That's because humans are great abstract thinkers and computers are not, so it is helpful to view the definition of a program from two points of view.